graydoubt/422-mp-regression/README.md

 The first time characters enter each other's visibility range, it works as expected.

 Once they leave the range, and re-enter it, the server's (peer 1) character will be stuck at position 0,0.
-It seems the client can no longer match up the correct synchronizer.
+It seems the client can no longer receive data from the Motion synchronizer.
 The client will report error messages for each synchronization update:

 ```